McGuire Air Force Base

-McGuire AFB/McGuire, the common name of the McGuire unit of Joint Base McGuire-Dix-Lakehurst, is a United States Air Force base in Burlington County, New Jersey, United States, approximately 16.1 mi south-southeast of Trenton.
+McGuire AFB/McGuire, the common name of the McGuire unit of Joint Base McGuire-Dix-Lakehurst, is a United States Air Force base in Burlington County, in the U.S. state of New Jersey, approximately 16.1 mi south-southeast of Trenton.
 McGuire is under the jurisdiction of the Air Mobility Command.
 It was consolidated with two adjoining US Army and Navy facilities to become part of Joint Base McGuire-Dix-Lakehurst (JB MDL) on 1 October 2009.

 The McGuire Air Force Base census-designated place (CDP) is located in portions of both New Hanover Township and North Hanover Township.
-As of the 2020 United States Census, the McGuire Air Force Base CDP had a total population of 4,522.
+As of the 2020 United States census, the McGuire Air Force Base CDP had a total population of 4,522.

 Overview

 The host unit at McGuire AFB is the 87th Air Base Wing (87 ABW), United States Air Force Expeditionary Center, AMC.
 The 87 ABW provides installation management to all of JB MDL.
 The wing also provides mission-ready, expeditionary Airmen to support Unified Combatant Commanders in ongoing military operations.
 The wing consists of more than 3,100 officers, enlisted, and civilian personnel from the Air Force, Army and Navy.
 The 87th Air Base Wing is commanded by Colonel Bridget V. Gigliotti.
 Its Command Chief Master Sergeant is Chief Master Sergeant Tony B. Jenkins.

-McGuire originated in 1941 as Fort Dix Army Air Force Base.
+McGuire originated in 1941 as Fort Dix Army Airfield.
 Closed briefly after World War II, it reopened in 1948 as McGuire Air Force Base.
 The base was named after Major Thomas B. McGuire Jr., Medal of Honor recipient, and the second leading ace in American history.

+March 3, 1960, while returning home from his army stint, Elvis Presley landed on McGuire Airforce Base, en route from Frankfurt, Germany; and Glasgow Prestwick Airport, Prestwick, Scotland; and Ernest Harmon Air Force Base, Stephenville, Newfoundland and Labrador, Canada.

+Here he disembarked the airplane, two days before his army discharge.